Wookey-Technologies/sansar-script/Users/evoav/Iterators/README.md

 ## Usage

 Include the interator classes in your project and upload your script with that file.
-To do that you upload your script as a `JSON`, such as this:
+To do that, you upload your script as a `JSON`, such as this:

 **IteratorExample.json**
 ```JSON